emetsger/pass-data-model/documentation/Submission.md

 # Submission
-Details of a submission that can be managed through PASS.
+This captures the details of a submission that can be managed through PASS.
+A submission holds information about a single publication that can be [deposited](Deposit.md) into one or more [respositories](Repository.md).
+For publications that are associated with one or more [Grants](Grant.md), each unique PI should have a separate submission in PASS for that publication, as each will need to comply with the [policies](Policy.md) of their specific [funder](Funder.md).
+This means that where there is more than one grant in a submission, they must all have the same PI.

 | Field  		| Type  		| Description |
 | ------------- | ------------- | ------------- |